Lithium-Ion Battery Disposal

 Manganese carbonate: Featuring a range of chemical applications, including dry-cell batteries and ferrites, manganese carbonate is produced by manipulating the calcination process as it releases carbon dioxide during decomposition.

-Shred-Tech® understands the growing challenge of recycling LIBs well and has answered the call with our capable Aqueous Shredder.
+Shred-Tech® understands the growing challenge of disposing of lithium-ion batteries and recycling LIBs well and has answered the call with our capable Aqueous Shredder.
 This powerful shredder machine ensures the safe, environmentally conscious, and cost-effective recycling of LIBs so you can recover as many recyclable materials as possible while thoroughly reducing the battery to protect the environment.
 With the Aqueous Shredder, there’s no risk of fire or explosion due to lithium oxidation thanks to the mechanical shredding Toxco process that utilizes a submerged setting with a brine solution that de-charges and fractionates LIB materials for safe and efficient reduction.
 This submerged shredding process liberates, classifies, and concentrates these materials without changing their chemistry to permit complete materials recovery, and is used for both primary and secondary LIBs.
 Smaller LIBs, EV batteries, and cells may be processed as-is while larger packs require preliminary manual disassembly.
 After the shredding process, the material can then be refined by hydrometallurgy, pyrometallurgy, or a mix of both.

 The Shred-Tech® high-quality Aqueous Shredder recovers an impressive 95% of battery grade purity levels of metals from ores, concentrates, and recycled or residual materials.
 This ensures high protection for the environment while keeping costs to a minimum and maintaining an efficient and effective recycling process.
 Apart from the Aqueous Shredder, there are several high-performance stationary shredder machines available for efficiently and safely shredding lithium-ion batteries.
 Their heavy-duty construction and modular design make them perfectly adaptable to a wide range of applications, all while remaining reliable for years and allowing for fast and simple maintenance or repairs.
 With Shred-Tech®, there’s finally a reliable solution that works!